 During college, the light meter on my F-1 stopped working.
 I didn't have the money to get it fixed, so instead I just shot by feel; by looking at the light and thinking about how much and what kind of light the film would need to give me the shot I wanted.
 Not that I didn't blow some shots now and then, but over the two years I shot meterless (and of course with manual focus, because that's just the way things were), I developed (pun intended) a real physical feel for light and how it affected the film in my camera.

 I shoot mostly digital now (RAW only) although I still shoot film for fun and for the feel of it sometimes (I still develop my own B&W).
 My primary cameras for general use are a Canon EOS R5 and a Canon EOS 5D MkIV.
-For film, I have a Canon EOS3, a Canon EOS A2E, and a Canon Rebel (all 35mm film); a Mamiya C330 (120/220 roll film, with 80mm f2.8 and 180mm-Super f4.5 lenses); and a Graflex Crown Graphic (2-1/4x3-1/4 sheet film).
-My lens kit includes Canon EF8-15mm f4 L fisheye, Sigma 14mm f1.8 Art, Canon EF11-24 f4 L, Canon EF16-35mm f4L IS, Canon RF35mm f1.8 STM macro, Canon EF40mm f2.8 STM, Canon RF24-105mm f4L IS, Canon EF50mm f1.4, Canon EF65mm MP-E f2.8 1-5X Macro, Canon RF100mm f2.8 L Macro, Canon EF180mm f3.5L Macro, Canon RF70-200mm f4 L, Canon RF100-500mm f4.5-7.1 IS, along with Canon RF2x RF1.4x extenders and set of Canon extension tubes.
-There are others, but those are the ones I use all the time.
-(I still have a full suite of Canon FD lenses as well to use with my F-1 and AE1 35mm film bodies now and then.)
-I have a Canon 580ex, MT24EX, two 430ex flashes and a pair of Nanlite Lumipad 25 LED lighting panels (along with a bunch of umbrellas, soft boxes, backgrounds and stands for various setups) and use Manfrotto, Feisol, and Gitzo tripods and heads mostly; a WeMacro Automated Focus Rail and a Manfrotto 454 Micrometric Focus Rail for tight macro stacking (I use Helicon Remote and Helicon Focus s/w for managing and rendering the stacked images; but sometimes I'll render a stack in Photoshop CC).
-I have an AquaTech underwater housing with several lens ports for my 5Ds.
-I use a Phottix Ares II remote triggering system for my flashes and have a Pluto Trigger for fun (oh, and a Yuneec Typhoon Q500 4K UHD Camera Drone with GPS also mostly for fun...for now).
+For film, I have a Canon F-1, Canon AE1, Canon Pellix, Canon FTb, Canon EOS3, Canon EOS A2E, Canon Rebel, Honeywell Pentax H1, and Nikon FM (all 35mm film); a Mamiya C330 (120/220 roll film, with 80mm f2.8 and 180mm-Super f4.5 lenses); and a Graflex Crown Graphic (2-1/4x3-1/4 sheet film).
+My lens kit includes Canon EF 8-15mm f4 L fisheye, Sigma 14mm f1.8 Art, Canon EF 11-24 f4 L, Canon EF 16-35mm f4L IS, Canon RF 35mm f1.8 STM macro, Canon EF 40mm f2.8 STM, Canon RF 24-105mm f4L IS, Canon EF 50mm f1.4, Canon EF 65mm MP-E f2.8 1-5X Macro, Canon RF 100mm f2.8 L Macro, Canon EF 180mm f3.5L Macro, Canon RF 70-200mm f4 L, Canon RF 100-500mm f4.5-7.1 IS, along with Canon RF 1.4x extender and set of Canon extension tubes.
+There are others, but those are the ones I use most.
+I have two Canon 600ex RT II flashes, one Canon 580ex, MT24EX, two 430ex flashes, one 430 ex II flash, a Canon ST-E3-RT Speedlite Transmitter, two Phottix Lasso flash receivers, and a pair of Nanlite Lumipad 25 LED lighting panels (along with a bunch of umbrellas, soft boxes, backgrounds and stands for various setups) and use Manfrotto, Feisol, and Gitzo tripods and heads mostly; a WeMacro Automated Focus Rail and a Manfrotto 454 Micrometric Focus Rail for tight macro stacking (I use Helicon Remote and Helicon Focus s/w for managing and rendering the stacked images; but sometimes I'll render a stack in Photoshop CC).
+I have an AquaTech underwater housing with several lens ports for my 5DIV.
+I have a Pluto Trigger, a DJI Mavic Mini Pro 3 drone, and a Yuneec Typhoon Q500 drone.
 I scan my film images to TIFF format at 3200 dpi using an Epson Perfection V600 Photo scanner (or have the custom lab do the same).
 I use Adobe Photoshop Lightroom (since the pre-release beta) for import, organization, cataloging, tagging, geotagging and all post-shoot workflow.

 I've shot photographs on all seven continents in 42 countries, 50 US states (plus DC, Guam and Midway), six Canadian provinces and lots of weird, hard-to-get places (like in the Arctic ice pack, the Aleutian Islands and crossing the Drake Passage).
 There's beauty and unrepeatable moments to be captured everywhere and sometimes there is no photo that could possibly capture the beauty of the moment.